 Diamond pushups are a variation on the standard pushup, and they work the triceps to a greater extent than the regular form.
 If you're looking to build strong, defined triceps, diamond pushups are a great way to do it.

-2. Great chest workout
+2. Great Chest Workout

 The diamond push up is a fantastic chest exercise for toning and building muscle.
 It works the pectorals as well as the triceps and the core.
 The diamond push up is an advanced move, so make sure you have a good level of fitness before attempting.

 Diamond push ups are a great way to tone your shoulders and make them more defined.
-They're also perfect for building strength in your rotator cuff and upper back.
+They're also perfect for building strength in your

 Diamond push ups are an excellent progression exercise towards one-arm push ups.
 In order to perform one-arm push ups, your tricep needs to be strong and balanced, which also requires a lot of strength and balance on the other side of your body.
 Diamond push ups can help build this strength and, in turn, will help you master one-arm push ups.